leohinterlang/argFace/README.md

 `( one | two )`
 * Single quotes surrounding text following an option specification is used as the help text for an option. `[-a] 'Help text'`

+### Help Facilities

+ArgFace includes a set of help facilities that respond to the following user input options:

+* **--help (-h)**
+Displays a help message and exits.
+This includes the usage text and options section.
+This can be followed by an optional "helpText" message that the program may include to supply some additional information.
+The short option "-h" will be assigned as an alternative to this option as long as it is not already in use elsewhere.

+* **--version (-v)**
+Shows the program version number information.
+This is supplied by the program as the "versionText".
+If the short option "-v" has not already been assigned elsewhere, it may be used as an alternative.

+* **--about (-a)**
+Displays an about message for the program.
+Another optional feature to supply information about the program.
+This might include the version number, a realease date, an email address, company name, etc.
+The program supplies this as the "aboutText".
+The short option "-a" may also be used for this option as long as it is not already in use elsewhere.

+These options are available as long as the proper "text" information is supplied by the program.
+They will appear in a separate usage specification of the help output.
+If the usage text contains any of these options, they will appear as specified by the program.

+A program may choose to handle these options in another way or not at all.
+This is made possible by setting the operating variable "suppressHelp" to true.
+Add the options in the usage text and define member variables in the usual manner.

+    private final String usageText = "program --help | --version";
+    private boolean helpOption;
+    private boolean versionOption;

 ### Operating Variables